Would you mind speaking up, sir?

 - The giant teddy bears called "The Teds" in the first DVD for Bella Dancerella "Let's Dance!"
 They whisper silently to each other, but Bella can hear and understand them from twenty feet away.

-- Any line spoken in the Siamese language in The King and I is represented by instruments of the orchestra.
+- In The King and I, any line spoken in the Siamese language is represented by instruments of the orchestra.
 This is subverted during Anna's first conversation with the Kralahome, when he angrily dismisses the interpreter and shows he can speak English.

 - Cirque du Soleil loves this.
 Most of the shows use imaginary language for all the characters (save for opening announcements), though foreign-language lyrics may turn up in some of the songs.
-Some of the more recent shows have been moving away from this, with more English dialogue and lyrics worked into the action: Corteo, KOOZA, Delirium, Zumanity, and LOVE (completely in English, since this is a show about The Beatles).
-The emcee in Mystere not only speaks both English and gibberish, but is mocked for the latter by both his puppet and the principal clown Brian Le Petit (who speak English).
+Since The Nineties, there has been a tendency towards shows with more English dialogue and lyrics worked into the action: Corteo, KOOZA, Delirium, Zumanity, and their Jukebox Musical variants based on the work of The Beatles, Elvis Presley, and Michael Jackson.
+In the meantime, the emcee in Mystere not only speaks both English and gibberish, but is mocked for the latter by both his puppet and the principal clown Brian Le Petit (who speak English).

 - In Peter Schickele's Hornsmoke: A Horse Opera, the four characters never speak, but they sometimes play their musical instruments in the manner of speech.